khaors/geocompr/main.md

 Rasterization is very flexible operation and depends not only on a template raster, but also on the type of an input vector (e.g. points, polygons) and given arguments.

-Let's try three different approaches to rasterize points - cycle hire locations across London.
+Let's try three different approaches to rasterize points - cycle hire locations across London (Figure \@ref(reproj-vec-geom):A).
 Decision about arguments used should depend on a rasterization purpose.
 The simplest case is when we want to create a raster containing areas with cycle hire points (also known as a presence/absence raster).
 In this situation, `rasterize()` expects only three arguments - an input vector data, a raster template, and a value to be transferred to all non-empty cells (Figure \@ref(reproj-vec-geom):B).